frieder/jira-issue-updater/README.md

 The ID of the Jira ticket (e.g. XYZ-123).

 > This is the only option that must be provided explicitly.
 All the following options are optional with the
-> requirement that at least one of them is provided.
-Otherwise this action will not do anything.
+> requirement that at least one of them must be provided.

 ### Option: summary